 The most tedious part of coding directly in PVM code is computing the destination addresses of the various branch instructions.

-As a side effect of assembly, the ASM system writes a new file with a .COD extension showing what has been assembled and where in memory it has been stored.
-Study of this code will often give you a good idea of what the targets of branch instructions should be.
+Hint: As a side effect of assembly, the ASM system writes a new file with a .COD extension showing what has been assembled and where in memory it has been stored.
+Study of a .COD listing will often give you a good idea of what the targets of branch instructions should be.